I see new traders losing their pants in the markets when it can be avoided.

 Makes sense, right?

-If you’re interested, read How to be a Consistently Profitable Trader for a detailed explanation.
+If you’re interested, read How to be a Consistently Profitable Trader for a detailed explanation (you’ll also learn how to trade forex like a pro).

 It’s easy to get caught up with happenings around the world.